GoogleCloudPlatform/community/tutorials/how-to-roll-your-app-engine-managed-vms-app-back-to-a-previous-version-part-1.md

 - If you don't specify a version when you a deploy then a version will be generated for you.
+- The `--promote` flag causes a newly deployed version to start receiving all traffic, and is set by default.
-- The `--promote` flag causes a newly deployed version to start receiving all traffic.
+- The `--no-promote` flag causes a newly deployed version to NOT start receiving all traffic.
+Whatever is currently receiving traffic will continue to receive traffic.
 - At any given time, the version with the `(default)` tag is the version receiving traffic.